 Many tutors offer their service alongside a professional teaching job, but it is not necessary to have any teaching qualifications to be a private tutor.

-Some students prefer to have a tutor who is a qualified teacher, whereas others might find that their way of learning is better supported by someone with different experience and skills to offer.
+Some students prefer to have a tutor who is a certified teacher due to their knowledge of the syllabus and what exam boards are looking for in test prep, whereas others might find that their way of learning is better supported by someone with different experience and skills to offer, such as a recent graduate.

-Tuition offered in more specialist subjects, such as IT and media-based skills, for example, tends to be provided by people with experience of working in that specific field.
+Tuition offered in more specialist subjects, such as IT and media-based skills, for example, tends to be provided by people with industry experience of working in that specific field, and they can be very helpful for students who are thinking about a career in that area.

 Nonetheless, it is not necessary to have professional experience of the subject you wish to tutor.
-It is your responsibility to decide if you will be able to provide a beneficial, expert tutoring service in your area of expertise.
+It is your responsibility to decide if you will be able to provide a beneficial, expert one on one tutoring service in your area of expertise.

 If you do have any qualifications, you can upload them to Superprof to be verified by our team.
 Once they have been checked, you can advertise your qualifications to help attract prospective students.